Szandor72/LightningWorkbench/README.md

 # Purpose
 Open Source Package that functions
  1) as a test package for a CumulusCI setup
+ 2) as a test package for SalesforceDX workflow - cf. http://www.shoreforce.net (German)
  2) attempt at providing some Salesforce Workbench Functions and other Goodies within Salesforce Lightning Experience

 # Functions